VIGOR1735DD/custom-android-sciphone-n19/README.txt

 [not started] 12. many other things don't work but can't get to it to check

-[complete] 13. creation of boot image work in progress, requires perl with perlmagick / imagemagick installed
+[complete] 13. creation of boot image work in progress, requires perl with perlmagick / imagemagick installed (rename Android.mk from vendor/sciphone/n19/bootlogo/ if this causes problems)

+[not started] 14. fix USB mass storage

+[not started] 15. fix telephony

+[not started] 16. fix wifi

+[not started] 17. fix bluetooth

+[not started] 18. import apps